korrel8r/korrel8r/demos/openshift-console-browesr/README.md

 ### First Scenario - Alerts to Logs

 Looking at an alert, the operator wants to find related logs.
-- Openshift home screen, find ** alert, click view details, press F1
+- Openshift home screen, find ** alert, filter by pending and firing alert states, find the `KubeDeploymentReplicasMismatch` alert in the list and click the link to view the details, press F1
 - Korrel8r displays path to logs.
 Click logs node.
 - Logs open in openshift, filter with select/error: root cause is now obvious - missing configuration file.